mendix/docs/content/appstore/widgets/fieldset.md

 ## 1 Introduction

-The [Fielset]() widget is a container to group widgets within a form.
+The [Fieldset]() widget is a container to group widgets within a form.
 Structuring a form helps end users to fill it out, especially when they rely on accessibility tools, like a screen reader.

 ### 1.1 Typical usage scenario